Summer hands you dozens of natural chances to practise English, as long as you know what to say.

-Phrases for Making Plans
+Phrases for making plans

-Phrases for Restaurants and Cafes
+Phrases for restaurants and cafes

 Use: 'Could I see the menu, please?', 'Can I have this without onions?', 'Could we have the bill, please?' and 'Do you take card?'

-Phrases for Beach and Activities
+Phrases for the beach and activities

-Useful lines include: 'Is it safe to swim here?', 'How long does the trip take?', 'Is the ticket return or one-way?' and 'Where is the meeting point?'
+Some useful lines: 'Is it safe to swim here?', 'How long does the trip take?', 'Is the ticket return or one-way?' and 'Where is the meeting point?'

-How to Remember Them
+How to remember them

 Want to practise English in real situations every day?
 Ask for a Malta course quotation.